MicrosoftDocs/azure-databases-docs/articles/cosmos-db/visual-studio-code-extension.md

 - **Instant Results**: Immediately view query results in your preferred format—Table, JSON, or Tree view.
     - Switch views easily using the **View** dropdown menu.

-- **Execute Queries Directly**: Write and execute MongoDB queries with features like syntax highlighting and auto-completion.
+- **Execute Queries Directly**: Write and execute MongoDB queries with features like syntax highlighting and autocompletion.
     - To run your query, click the **Find Query** button or press `Ctrl/Cmd+Enter` in the query editor.
 > [!NOTE]
 > Currently, only find filter queries are supported, with expanded query capabilities coming soon.